 You Don’t Need to Have the Answers

 If you spot a problem/issue/concern, your designer wants to know about it — but they do not expect you to come up with a solution to the problem.
-Collaborative discussion about concerns is certainly imperative and effective, but then you need to allow time for the designer to head back to their office and come up with an adjustment.
+Collaborative discussion about concerns is certainly imperative and effective, but after, the designer needs to head back to their office to come up with an adjustment.

 Less “We”, More “They”